 At first glance, you might think you've spotted an albino cane corso!
 Dogo Argentino dogs are muscular and have a short white coat with an occasional smattering of black on the eye, ear, or face.
 The gentle rise of their back connects to a chest and shoulder structure similar to a bodybuilder's: solid and defined.

-Their dark oval eyes are positioned evenly under a jutting brow.
-Their short muzzle and slightly upturned nose help give them a strong sense of smell.
-Their triangular ears might lift on point, or drape slightly to the sides.
+Their dark oval eyes are positioned evenly under a jutting brow, and their short muzzle and slightly upturned nose help give Dogo Argentinos a strong sense of smell.
+Their triangular ears might lift on point or drape slightly to the sides.
 They have a straight, narrow tail.
-They weigh between 88 and 100 pounds and stand as high as 25.5 inches at the shoulder.
+As large dogs, they weigh between 88–100 pounds and stand as high as 26.5 inches at the shoulder.

 Dogos are working dogs, with all the humble sense of purpose that provides.
 Extensional training might include scent work, agility tasks, and specific retrieval goals.
 They need intense mental stimulation to be happy and engaged.